COVID-19 FAQs: The extended Coronavirus Job Retention Scheme and furlough leave18/12/20

 I have a shortage of workers due to increased demand caused by the Covid-19 crisis.
 Can I temporarily engage staff who have been furloughed by another employer?

-The Government has confirmed that an employee can take up a new role with a second employer whilst furloughed from the first employer.
+Under the new scheme, an employee can take up a new role with a second employer whilst furloughed from the first employer.
 This is subject to there being any prohibition on taking other employment in the employee’s contract of employment with the first employer, or in the furlough agreement.
 We recommend that where contracts of employment prohibit staff from undertaking employment elsewhere, organisations which furlough staff should confirm with employees that this clause will continue to apply and that they should not accept paid work elsewhere.
 If no such clause exists, employers may wish to include this as a condition of the furlough agreement.

 Many employees will not be bound by such terms and where organisations wish to take on an employee who is furloughed from another employer, they should ensure that the employee is not contractually prevented from doing so as otherwise they would be at risk of a claim for procuring a breach of contract.
 The employee should also consider any potential tax consequences of taking up a new role.